SiliconLabs/wifi_applications/wifi_asset_tracking/README.md

 ### Create a project based on an example project ###

-1. From the Launcher Home, add the BRD4338A to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+1. From the Launcher Home, add your board to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project filtering by "asset".

 2. Click **Create** button on the **Wi-Fi - Asset Tracking** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.